 At some point in the future, I would like a garden with a water feature.
 A natural swimming pool would be my first choice, but seems unlikely.
 A fish pond would be lovely – as long as I was also blessed with hours to while away next to it, watching the fishes do their thing.

 Of course, the kind of pond in which fish are happy takes some work.
-I’d need some gadgets to keep the water clear (Joe’s Aquatic World has a good selection of pond filters and pumps to do that job).
-I’d also need to make sure the fish were protected from these:
+I’d need some gadgets to keep the water clear and I’d need to make sure the fish were protected from these:

 My allotment could be home to a small pond or two, although they wouldn’t be the sort in which fish would be happy.
 But that’s an advantage, in some ways, as it gives me the opportunity to grow some edible pond and bog plants – things that the fishes would be only too happy to nibble on, were the two combined.
 For a while now I have been pondering which aquatic edibles I would like to grow.
 For simplicity, and since it won’t be a ‘proper’ pond, I have lumped ‘marginal’ plants that like growing around the edges of ponds in with the bog plants, which like sitting in soggy soil….